schmandforke/docker_kolla/README.md

 Usage: kolla <option> <arguments>

 Options:
 	build		-> use kolla-build as entrypoint
 	deploy		-> use kolla-ansible as entrypoint
+	upgrade		-> use kolla-ansible to upgrade an existing openstack plattform genpwd		-> generate a new /etc/kolla/passwords.yml with new credentials preinstall	-> install kolla dependencies on every cluster node stop		-> stop cluster
+	prechecks	-> precheck everything
+	start		-> start cluster
+	destroy		-> delete entire cluster
+	client		-> use the openstack client to interact with the plattform

 Arguments:
 provide arguments as you would do by the related Option-Commands, for more info use '--help'